With differing mammogram guidelines, I'm not sure when to begin mammogram screening. What does Mayo Clinic recommend?

 Mayo Clinic supports screening beginning at age 40 because screening mammograms can detect breast abnormalities early in women in their 40s.
-Findings from a large study in Sweden of women in their 40s who underwent screening mammograms showed a decrease in breast cancer deaths by 29 percent.
+Findings from randomized trials of women in their 40s and 50s have demonstrated that screening mammograms decrease breast cancer deaths by 15 to 29 percent.

 But mammogram screening isn't perfect.
 Another study concluded that despite more women being diagnosed with early breast cancer due to mammogram screening, the number of women diagnosed with advanced breast cancer hasn't decreased.
 The study suggested that some women with early breast cancer were diagnosed with cancer that may never have affected their health.